sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    or ordinal |ordinal|, but the predictors are continuous |continuous|.
 For instance, suppose you are investigating social media, and you want to know if it is possible to predict whether or not someone is on Twitter as a function of their income, their age, and a range of other variables.
-Thit is basically a regression model, but you can not use regular linear regression because the outcome variable is categorical (e.g., whether you are either on Twitter or you are not).
+This is basically a regression model, but you can not use regular linear regression because the outcome variable is categorical (e.g., whether you are either on Twitter or you are not).
 Because the outcome variable is categorical, there is